The Australian Constitution, Treaty and Aboriginal and Torres Strait Islander Peoples

 The Australian Constitution is the founding political and legal document of our nation.
 It underpins our federal laws and system of government.
-Written over a century ago, it was shaped by the values and beliefs of the time, without input from Aboriginal or Torres Strait Islander people.
-In fact, the only mention of the nation’s first peoples was to exclude them.
+Written over a century ago, it was shaped by the values and beliefs of the time, without input from Aboriginal or Torres Strait Islander peoples.
+In fact, the only mention of the nation’s First Peoples was to exclude them.

-Aboriginal and Torres Strait Islander Peoples are still not recognised in the Australian Constitution as Australia’s first peoples.
-Most people would be surprised and shocked to know that the Constitution allows discrimination.
+Aboriginal and Torres Strait Islander Peoples are still not recognised in the Australian Constitution as Australia’s First Peoples.
+This needs to change.

 - Constitutional reform: Creating a nation for all of us (Australian Human Rights Commission)